Jewish Theological Seminary of America: Eisen era (2007–2020)

+On April 30, 2026 it was announced that Rabbi Michael Uram would be the next Chancellor.

 Admission of LGBT students

 Since March 2007, JTS has accepted openly gay, lesbian, and bisexual students into their rabbinical and cantorial programs (the seminary's other three schools upheld such non-discrimination policies before this date).
 A survey conducted before the decision indicated that 58% of the rabbinical student body supported this change.
 The school issued a press release announcing the new admission policy, without taking a stance on same-sex unions.
 JTS marked the first anniversary of the change with a special program.
 Some students who opposed the change in admission policy said they felt excluded from the day's program because it did not sufficiently acknowledge the diversity within the student body.
 In April 2011, JTS held a Yom Iyyun, or day of learning, about LGBTQ issues, and their intersection with Judaism.
 Joy Ladin, a transgender woman who taught English at Yeshiva University, gave a talk about her life.
 Other programs included creating welcoming communities and inclusive prayer, among others.
 It was sponsored in part by Keshet, a Jewish social action group for LGBTQ people.